Health Assured large logo

 How to comply with duty of care within the workplace

-The first step employers should take is to create a policy that outlines duty of care.
+The first step organisations must take is to create a policy that outlines a duty of care.

-The policy shows guiding principles and responsibilities held by the business.
-And what is legally expected from your staff.
-You can even add your overall rule to employee handbooks and employment contracts, too.
+The policy shows guiding principles and responsibilities held by the organisation, as well as what is legally expected from their people.
+This can be added to workforce handbooks and contracts to ensure full understanding and compliance.

-All staff should have access to knowledge that your reasonable care exists.
-Be aware, if you neglect this, employees won't feel comfortable working somewhere that doesn't value their welfare and safety.
-Meaning, they won't stay employed for long.
+The entire workforce should have access to knowledge that reasonable care exists within an organisation.
+Be aware, if this is neglected individuals won't feel comfortable within an organisation that doesn't value their welfare and safety.
+This will likely result in increased workforce turnover and reputational damage.

 Provide training on safe work practices

-Workplace health and safety counts as one of your most important legal obligations.
-This includes providing appropriate training on safe work practices.
+Workplace health and safety counts is one of an organisation’s most important legal obligation.

-Without proper training or knowledge, your staff are at a higher risk of injuring themselves, or others around them.
-You could end up facing personal injuries and negligence claims at an employment tribunal.
-And these often escalate into expensive matters for businesses.
+Without proper training or knowledge, your people have an increased risk of injuring themselves, or others around them.
+This could result in an organisation facing personal injuries and negligence claims at an employment tribunal.
+And these often escalate into expensive matters for organisations.

 Highlight ways to report work-related concerns

-Sometimes, an employee may wish to raise concerns regarding workplace standards.
+Sometimes, an individual may wish to raise concerns regarding workplace standards.

-- Provide direct support if needed (or referrals to external support groups).
+• Provide direct support if needed (or referrals to external support workforce groups).

 Apply amendments from work risk assessments

 A great way to implement your duty of care is by fixing any ongoing concerns within your workplace.
-Employers can do this by applying amendments found in their work risk assessment.
+Organisations can do this by applying amendments found in their work risk assessment.

 Work assessments come in all shapes and sizes, from applying safety standards to safeguarding children and adult protection.

-Once you've identified relevant work concerns, you'll be able to create a safe work environment that protects both employees and the general public, all whilst complying with your duty of care.
+Once you've identified relevant work concerns, you'll be able to create a safe work environment that protects both your workforce and the general public, all whilst complying with your duty of care.

-Under employment law, employers must ensure their working practices don’t worsen a person's health conditions.
+Under employment law, organisations must ensure their working practices don’t worsen a person's health conditions.

 There are a great number of ways to do this.
-For example, to tackle work-related stress, provide health assessments to all staff.
+For example, to tackle work-related stress, provide health assessments to all people within the workforce.
 These assessments can help identify and minimise workplace risks that may trigger or exasperate a person's mental conditions.
+Our article on Duty of Care Examples can help to develop and implement a duty of care policy.

 Get expert advice

-It’s important for all employers to comply with their lawful duty of care.
-It’s not only a legal obligation, it's also an ethical one, too.
+It’s important for all organisations to comply with their lawful duty of care.
+It’s not only a legal obligation, but also an ethical one.

 Focusing on this allows you to build a safe and secure workplace for all.
 But if you neglect your legal duties, you could be held liable for negligence claims and face hefty compensation penalties.